-- West Nile virus (WNV) has been detected in mosquitoes collected from Staten Island and Queens. - Mosquito activity in New York City usually peaks in July.
+- West Nile virus (WNV) has been detected in mosquitoes collected from the Bronx, Brooklyn, Manhattan, Queens, and Staten Island. - Mosquito activity in New York City (NYC) usually peaks around July 20.
 To date, no human cases have been reported in NYC this year. - WNV disease should be suspected in patients presenting with viral meningitis or encephalitis, acute flaccid paralysis, and/or symptoms compatible with West Nile fever, particularly now through October 31. - The most sensitive screening test for WNV in humans is IgM enzyme immunoassay on cerebrospinal fluid and/or serum.
 Testing is widely available at commercial laboratories. - PCR testing, while confirmatory, is less sensitive.
 However, it may be the best option for patients who are severely immunosuppressed and unable to mount a detectable immune response. - Advise patients, especially adults 50 years and older or persons with weakened immune systems, to protect themselves from mosquito bites. - Report all cases of encephalitis or any laboratory evidence of current or recent infection with WNV or any other arboviral infection to the Health Department.